gusza110811/gDE/README.md

 # gDE: Gusza's Desktop Environment
-An i3-based lightweight desktop environment (Only consumes about 0.5GiB - 0.7GiB of ram on idle!)
+An i3-based lightweight desktop environment (Only consumes ~0.5-0.7GiB of ram on idle)

 # Features
 - Runs on i3 window manager